darkn3rd/blog_tutorials/kubernetes/gke/ingress/ambassador/README.md

+# Emissary-Ingress (previously known as Ambassador)

 Originally, there was a popular ingress called **Ambassador**, but this has been been renamed to **emissary-ingress**.  **Ambassador** (not to be confused with **Ambassador**) has a enterprise version of this called **Ambassador Edge Stack**.
 The enterprise product requires contacting the sales department to get a license, while the OSS is available without any hassle.
 Given this, the OSS **emissary-ingress** will be covered in this area.

-Emissary-Ingress is built around the Envoy Proxy as its core proxy.
-Envoy was build and open source in 2016 by Lyft.
+Emissary-Ingress is built around the [Envoy Proxy](https://www.envoyproxy.io/) as its core proxy.
+[Envoy Proxy](https://www.envoyproxy.io/) was built and open sourced in 2016 by Lyft.

 ## Installation